I-am-Rudi/sn2md/README.md

 # Supernote to text/image converter (sn2md)

-A CLI tool to convert Supernote `.note`, Atelier `.spd`, PDFs, and images to text using any LLM supported by the [LLM library](https://llm.datasette.io/en/stable/plugins/directory.html).
+**sn2md** is a CLI tool for converting binary image files (Supernote `.note`, Atelier `.spd`), PDFs, and PNG into human-readable text formats like Markdown, Org-mode, or HTML.
+This makes it easy to unlock your your notes for use in other systems (obsidian, emacs org mode, etc).

 1. Converts the source files to PNG images.
-2. Sends the images to the LLM to convert to text (markdown is the default format, but is customizable)
+2. Sends images to an LLM to convert it to text using the [llm library](https://llm.datasette.io/en/stable/).

 ![Supernote to Markdown](docs/supernote-to-markdown.png)

 Sample output: [20240712_151149.md](./docs/20240712_151149/20240712_151149.md)

-The default LLM prompt (with gpt-4o-mini) is configured to convert to markdown:
+The default configuration converts images to markdown (with gpt-4o-mini):

 - Supports markdown in .note files (#tags, `## Headers`, `[[Links]]`, etc)
 - Supports basic formatting (lists, tables, etc)